VarshaRaniT/React-Dev-Test/README.md

 # Frontend Boilerplate with React, Redux & TypeScript

 A react-redux-typescript-boilerplat.

-Note that this project does not include **Server-Side Rendering**, **Static code analysis**, **Testing Frameworks** If needed, please fork this repository and add your own that meets your requirements.

 Ideal for creating React apps from the scratch.

 ## Contains